-El Greco was frequently in trouble with the King and the Church so he found it best to hide his candle in Toledo.
-His view of life either because of his training or troubled eyesight made his paintings somewhat elongated and not consistent with the expectations of the Church at that time.
+El Greco was frequently in trouble with the King and the Church, so he found it best to hide his candle in Toledo.
+Because of his training or troubled eyesight, his paintings were elongated and inconsistent with the Church's expectations.

-The paintings in the Museum are not his best as most of those are either in the Churches who contracted him or in the Prado or other Museums but the paintings of the Apostles are collective work which show his style, the passion he brought to his representations and his distinctiveness.
+The paintings in the Museum are not his best.
+Most of his paintings are either in the Churches who contracted him or in the Prado or other Museums.
+Still, the Apostles' collective work shows his style and the distinctiveness of the passion he brought to his representations.

-The house they're shown in is worth a visit even without the paintings.
+The Museum by itself is worth a visit even without the paintings.

 7. Catapult and Siege Weapons Museum

-Looking at the walls around the cities in Spain, it's amazing that anyone could defeat those cities and overcome the battlements.
+Looking at the walls around the cities in Spain, it's impressive that anyone could defeat them and overcome the battlements.

 8. Artisans At Work